 The unique structure of the lumbar discs in your spine gives them the ability to be both strong and flexible.

-• When you bend or twist your body, your discs can adapt and absorb the pressure, acting like shock absorbers between the bones of your spine.
+- When you bend or twist your body, the discs adapt and absorb the pressure, acting like shock absorbers between the bones of your spine.

 When a lumbar disc is injured, you lose the effortless and pain-free stability of your lower back.
 Suddenly, it becomes hard to sit or stand upright for too long.
 But, at the same time, it also becomes difficult to bend forward, turn around in bed at night, or get up from a chair.
 Muscle spasms in your back and core decrease the control you have over day-to-day movements.